Batman-adv 2012.2.0 released

 - Martin Hundebøll <firstname.lastname@example.org>

 The new bridge loop avoidance certainly is the most prominent of the new features this release has to offer (completely replacing the old bridge loop avoidance mechanism).
 The major design goals were performance and scalability.
-Since the old implementation was relying on a single gateway to be the master gateway to the LAN for everybody else it created a performance bottleneck.
-Furthermore, the LAN was used to send traffic to and receive data from the master gateway.
+Since the old implementation was relying on a single gateway to be the main gateway to the LAN for everybody else it created a performance bottleneck.
+Furthermore, the LAN was used to send traffic to and receive data from the main gateway.
 With the number of bridged gateways grew the amount of broadcast traffic in the LAN.
 The new bridge loop avoidance splits the client responsibility amongst all participating gateways.
 Each gateway "claims" the clients it feels responsible for and ignores the traffic from all other clients to avoid the bridge loop.
 It also is able to handle multiple VLANs on top of the batX interface connected to different topologies.
 All details about the loop avoidance mechanism are explained in our documentation section.

 The routing code also received lots of attention: The recently added routing protocol abstraction was further polished and extended to better accommodate the needs of alternative routing protocols.
 B.A.T.M.A.N.
 IV protocol has been enhanced with an additional flag to apply stricter forwarding rules to OGMs which allows the protocol to avert routing loops in certain corner cases.
 Also, the B.A.T.M.A.N.
 IV sequence numbers are now randomized at startup to reduce the probability of a collision and thus, slowing down the protocol in the startup phase.
 Rerouting of unicast payload packets during a roaming phase is handled with greater efficiency to avoid as much packet loss while roaming as possible.